Olympic opening ceremony director fired for Holocaust joke

 “We found out that Mr. Kobayashi, in his own performance, has used a phrase ridiculing a historical tragedy,” Hashimoto said.
 “We deeply apologize for causing such a development the day before the opening ceremony and for causing troubles and concerns to many involved parties as well as the people in Tokyo and the rest of the country.”

+Tokyo has been plagued with scandals since being awarded the Games in 2013.
+French investigators are looking into alleged bribes paid to International Olympic Committee members to influence the vote for Tokyo.
+The fallout forced the resignation two years ago of Tsunekazu Takeda, who headed the Japanese Olympic Committee and was an IOC member.

-The opening ceremony of the pandemic-delayed Games is scheduled for Friday night.
+The opening ceremony of the pandemic-delayed Games is scheduled for Friday.
 The ceremony will be held without spectators as a measure to prevent the spread of coronavirus infections, although some officials, guests and media will attend.

+“We are going to have the opening ceremony tomorrow and, yes, I am sure there are a lot of people who are not feeling easy about the opening of the Games,” Hashimoto said.
+“But we are going to open the Games tomorrow under this difficult situation.”

-Earlier this week,composer Keigo Oyamada, whose music was expected to be used at the ceremony, was forced to resign because of past bullying of his classmates, which he boasted about in magazine interviews.
+Earlier this week, composer Keigo Oyamada, whose music was to be used at the ceremony, was forced to resign because of past bullying of his classmates, which he boasted about in magazine interviews.
 The segment of his music will not be used.

 Soon after a video clip and script of Kobayashi’s performance were revealed, criticism flooded social media.